songlab-cal/tape-neurips2019/README.md

 # Tasks Assessing Protein Embeddings (TAPE)

+___Note: This is the code associated with our original paper and benchmark.
+To view our new pytorch code, see [https://github.com/songlab-cal/tape](https://github.com/songlab-cal/tape).___

 Data, weights, and code for running the TAPE benchmark on a trained protein embedding.
 We provide a pretraining corpus, five supervised downstream tasks, pretrained language model weights, and benchmarking code.

 ## Contents